SublimeLinter/SublimeLinter-vale/README.md

 ### Plugin installation

-Please use [Package Control][pc] to install the linter plugin.
+Please use [Package Control](https://packagecontrol.io/) to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.

 To install via Package Control, do the following:

-1. Within Sublime Text, bring up the [Command Palette][cmd] and type `install`.
+1. Within Sublime Text, bring up the [Command Palette](http://docs.sublimetext.info/en/sublime-text-3/extensibility/command_palette.html) and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

 1. When the plugin list appears, type `vale`.
 Among the entries you should see `SublimeLinter-contrib-vale`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## Settings

-For general information on how SublimeLinter works with settings, please see [Settings][settings].
-For information on generic linter settings, please see [Linter Settings][linter-settings].
+For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.io/en/latest/settings.html).
+For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.io/en/latest/linter_settings.html).

 You can configure Vale for your project using `.vale` configuration files.
 For more information, see [Vale's documentation](https://valelint.github.io/docs/config).